openbabel/documentation/Installation/install.rst

 .. _binary installer: http://sourceforge.net/projects/openbabel/files/openbabel/2.3.3/OpenBabel2.3.3_Windows_Installer.exe/download

-Advanced users may be interested in compiling OpenBabel themselves (see :ref:`Compiling Open Babel`).
+Advanced users may be interested in compiling Open Babel themselves (see :ref:`Compiling Open Babel`).

 Linux
 ~~~~~

 Open Babel binary packages are available from many Linux distributions including Ubuntu, OpenSUSE and Fedora.

 In general, we recommend using the latest release of Open Babel (currently |release|).
-If this is not available for your Linux distribution, you should :ref:`compile OpenBabel yourself <Compiling Open Babel>`.
+If this is not available for your Linux distribution, you should :ref:`compile Open Babel yourself <Compiling Open Babel>`.

 .. _Compiling Open Babel:

 Compiling Open Babel
 --------------------

-OpenBabel is written in C++.
+Open Babel is written in C++.
 Compiling is the process of turning this C++ into instructions that the computer's processor can understand, machine code.

-Although pre-compiled (or "binary") packages are available for several platforms, there several reasons you might want to compile OpenBabel yourself:
+Although pre-compiled (or "binary") packages are available for several platforms, there several reasons you might want to compile Open Babel yourself:

 - The current release (|release|) of Open Babel is not available for your platform.
 We recommend always using the latest release.
 - You want more control over the features available.
 For example, perhaps you want the Python bindings but these were not included in your distribution.